 – Phone + Whatsapp application

-– Cash money (at least US$ 50 per person for every 2-3 days of travelling)
+– Cash money in COP (at least US$ 50 per person for every 2-3 days of travelling)

 – Snacks and chocolate bar for the hike (please share with locals)